rsksmart/devportal-1.0/rif/rns/libs/javascript/Getting-started.md

 rns.isSubdomainAvailable('testing.rsk', 'example').then(console.log)
 ```

-Reverse lookup: get name of a given address:
+Reverse lookup: Get the name of a given address:
 ```javascript
 rns.reverse('0x0000000000000000000000000000000123456789').then(console.log)
 ```